MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 # Upload an image to an Azure Storage blob with JavaScript

-Use an Azure Static Web App (client-side React app) to upload an image file to an Azure Storage blob using an Azure Storage [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) npm package and a Azure Storage SAS token.
+Use an Azure Static Web App (client-side React app) to upload an image file to an Azure Storage blob using an Azure Storage [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) npm package and an Azure Storage SAS token.

 The TypeScript programming work is done for you, this tutorial focuses on using the local and remote Azure environments successfully from inside Visual Studio Code with Azure extensions.